To help you understand more about how a PREP account works, please read:

 - There are limits on the amount that can be contributed to super without incurring additional tax.
 To find out more see contribution limits.

-- If you are under age 60, tax will usually apply to pension payments received from your PREP account.
+- If you are under age 60, tax will usually apply to your pension payments.

 - There may be significant tax implications with this type of strategy.

-For example, super changes in 2017 mean that up to 15% tax will be payable on the investment earnings of your member savings when a tax exemption on all ‘Transition to Retirement’ pensions will be removed.
+For example, super changes in 2017 mean that up to 15% tax will be payable on the investment earnings of your Pension account when a tax exemption on all ‘Transition to Retirement’ pensions will be removed.

 It is important to consider your objectives, financial situation and needs when making plans for your retirement.
-We recommend you obtain professional financial advice and tax advice before making any decisions to commence an APSS PREP.
+We recommend you obtain professional financial advice and tax advice before making any decisions to commence transitioning to retirement.

 If you have any general queries about APSS Pensions, call SuperPhone on